jpavelka/IMSE780/md_src/sections/integer_programming/intro.md

 [^integralAndInteger]: In this context, we use the word _integral_ to mean "of or denoted by an integer" (which, as of the time of writing, is the second definition provided by Google when searching the word).
 I agree it's somewhat confusing since the word has a separate common meaning when used in casual conversation, and even a separate meaning in mathematics that you're familiar with from calculus.

 For this course, we will discuss some preliminaries before moving on to IP modeling techniques.
-We'll spend more time on modeling here to explore the flexibility integer programs provide, and discuss some of the tricks that can be used to set up problems of all types.
-We'll then touch a bit on the theory that helps explain what makes solving IPs so difficult.
+We'll spend more time on modeling here than in the LP section, in order to explore the flexibility integer programs provide and discuss some of the tricks that can be used to set up problems of all types.
 We'll finish our practical discussion with on section on IP solvers.
-Lastly, we'll get a little more theoretical again to discuss some IP solutions techniques, including branch-and-bound and cutting plane procedures.
+On the theoretical side, we'll touch a bit on the theory that helps explain what makes solving IPs so difficult.
+We'll then get into solution techniques, including branch-and-bound and cutting plane procedures.

 ## Definitions